 As with records and briefs, reviewing the oral argument transcripts for cases heard before the Supreme Court can help a researcher explore and understand the arguments of each party, how the Court responded to those arguments, and the possible reasons why one party prevailed over the other.
 As well, researchers may want to examine the dialogue between the justices and the attorneys in an individual case to gain insight into the issues presented in the case.

 Before 1849, oral arguments before the Court were unrestricted.
 Often, the arguments continued for days and drew a large crowd.
 However, by the mid-1800s the Court's increasing caseload made long arguments impossible.
 Thus, in 1849 the Court adopted a rule, published at the beginning of 48 U.S. (7 Howard), that limited oral argument to two hours per side.
-This rule remained in effect until 1925 when the time was reduced to one hour per side.
+This rule remained in effect until 1925 when the time was reduced to one hour per side for cases on the regular docket.
 See 266 U.S. 673.
 In 1970, the time limit was reduced to the current practice of one half-hour per side when the court revised the oral argument rule at 398 U.S. 1058-59.

 Perhaps the reduction in time for oral argument is best explained by Justice Charles Evans Hughes, who wrote in 1928: